Velocipede: In railroad use

 Four-wheeled self-propelled conveyances first appeared on British railways as early as 1843.
 The familiar four-wheeled self-propelled handcar which evolved from them was designed to be operated by a single person, with a provision for more efficient operation by two.

 A self-propelled three wheeled conveyance operated by a single person appeared in the United States in the 1870s and came to be known as a "railway velocipede" or "railroad velocipede".
 The three-wheel hand-pump rail car's invention is credited to George S. Sheffield of Three Rivers, Michigan.
-Legend has it that because of inadequate train service to his home, Sheffield built a simple three-wheel car (similar in general look and configuration to a motorcycle with a side car), allowing him to commute 7 mi between home and work without having to walk.
-While operating it one evening, he discovered a break in the track, and flagged down a night freight train, thus preventing a possible accident.
+Legend has it that because of inadequate train service to his home, Sheffield built a simple three-wheel car, similar in general look and configuration to a motorcycle with a side car, allowing him to commute 7 mi between home and work without having to walk.

+While operating it one evening, he discovered a break in the track, and flagged down a night freight train, preventing a possible accident.
 The railroad rewarded his efforts by bankrolling his invention.
 Sheffield obtained the patent for his device in 1879, calling it a "velocipede hand car."
 Originally manufactured by G.S.
 Sheffield & Co. and later manufactured by Fairbanks, Morse & Company, the Sheffield velocipede remained in use up to World War II.